-You’ve tried Hugo and you’re ready to push it online?
+You’ve set up Hugo locally and you’re ready to deploy?

 Create an account on Framagit